SCECcode/pycsep/CONTRIBUTING.md

 * Make sure you have an active GitHub account
 * Download and install git
 * Read the git documentation
-* Install a development version of PyCSEP
+* Install a **development version** of PyCSEP
-* If you haven't worked with Git Forks before, make sure to read the documentation linked here:
+* If you haven't worked with git Forks before, make sure to read the documentation linked here:
 [some helping info](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).

 ## Developer Installation